dimdamop/single-neuron/README.md

 # Synopsis
 `single-neuron.py`: Batch gradient descent on a model of a single artificial neuron and plotting of the progression of the loss on some validation set during the gradient descent iterations.
 The following activation functions are supported: The identity (which results in a linear model), the ReLU and the sigmoid.

+The only external dependancy for the core functionality of `single-neuron.py` is numpy. skikit-learn is used only during unit testing in order to verify that the implementation of skikit-learn agree with ours on the results.

 # Requirements
 * Python
 * Matplotlib